How do I become an investigator for a research study you may be asking? It is quite easy! And the Office of Research is here to assist you.

 How exactly do you become an investigator?

-We will be in close contact with you about the next steps in getting your study up and going.
-Our experienced staff is knowledgeable and able to assist with every step along the way of the study process, helping ease the burden on the investigator.
+We will be in contact with you about the next steps in obtaining a study.
+Our experienced staff is knowledgeable and able to assist with every step along the way of the study process, helping ease the burden on you.